textbook-hunt/textbook-hunt/index.md

 Homepage explaining what the site does and how to use it.
 Users can navigate the site or get to the signup/signin page.

 ![](doc/landing.png)
-Here is the link to the [landing page](http://textbookhunt.meteorapp.com/#/).

 * Signup/Signin Page <br/>
 New users can create an account or sign in to their existing account
 ![](doc/signin-page.png)
-Here is the link to the [sign in page](http://textbookhunt.meteorapp.com/#/signin).

 ![](doc/signup-page.png)
-Here is the link to the [sign up](http://textbookhunt.meteorapp.com/#/signup) page to make an account.

 * Profile Page <br/>
 Once the user has created a profile, they can see their information and update it if necessary.
 ![](doc/profile.png)